 As a zookeeper at Manatee Springs, Chris is responsible for the daily care and upkeep of the manatees and their tank.
 He is involved with training the manatees and other animals in the Manatee Springs exhibit (excluding reptiles).
 He also works with our volunteer divers, preparing them for dives and maintaining their safety while they are in the tank.
-During Manatee Encounters, he shares factual information about the animals in Manatee Springs with visitors and tries to inspire people to take action to protect them.
+During Manatee Encounters (by smart), he shares factual information about the animals in Manatee Springs with visitors and tries to inspire people to take action to protect them.

 In 2011 and 2012, Chris traveled to the Antarctic Peninsula to conduct penguin censuses.
 Those trips have been the highlight of his Zoo career thus far.

 Outside of the Zoo world, Chris enjoys karate, biking and spending time with family.
 His pets include birds, bats, cats, and snakes.
 If he could work with any animal, he would choose auklets.

 Jenna came to the Cincinnati Zoo & Botanical Garden in 2009 following her graduation from Indiana University, where she majored in biology and minored in animal behavior.
 Jenna began her Zoo career as an intern at the Commissary, which is where all of the animal food comes in and is then distributed to the different areas within the Zoo.
 She also took part in various animal encounters throughout the park.
 After completing her first internship, Jenna went on to intern in the Zoo’s Education Department and began guiding Nocturnal Adventures overnight programs.